AlphaWolf384/javaLearning/Android - Java/README.txt

 This is scrap code created from BarcodeTest and I tried to improve it without libraries to use different method.
 This is failed attempted and abandoned same time as BarcodeTest.

--> ToDo *ABANDONED*

-I was attempting to create ToDo List to add and delete rows in the list as feature testing for JKL_Bravo.
-I ran out of time and moved on to work on Server Socket between Android and Computer.
-This is abandoned for now.

--> Tutorial1

-Same as MyFirstApp.

--> Tutorial2

-This is Computer Science tutorial that I learned right after writing MyFirstApp.
-So I made two buttons with random numbers to see which one has higher number to get points.
-I learned this so I can incorporate multiple buttons at the same time as I can make JKL_Bravo happening.

 License
 -------